-The B-Agile earned a 6 of 10 for ease of set up.
+The B-Agile earned a 6 of 10 for ease of setup.
 It took us just over 8 minutes to put the stroller together from taking it out of the box to ready to stroll down the road.

 The documentation for this stroller is great; the instructions are clearly delineated step-by-step with simple, concise directions and illustrations.
-The canopy takes longer than anything else to put together and is the most likely place parents could have trouble.
+The canopy takes longer than anything else to put together and it's the most likely place parents could have trouble.

 The one area that the B-Agile disappoints in is maneuverability, earning only 5 of 10.
 This stroller is harder to push than a lot of the options in its price range and had turning capabilities more on par with a less expensive stroller.

 Maneuvering on hard flat surfaces is easier than uneven terrain, but the dual plastic wheel design this stroller shares with so many others makes it hard to keep on track.
 It is also on the wide side compared to some of the competition, and we had trouble fitting it through our test door and tighter turns on the test course.
 The wheels feel a little uneven when pushing, but not as difficult as the Baby Jogger City Mini Double.